-The ultrasound image is immediately visible on a video display screen that looks like a computer or television monitor.
-The image is created based on the amplitude (loudness), frequency (pitch) and time it takes for the ultrasound signal to return from the area of the patient being examined to the transducer (the device used to examine the patient), as well as the type of body structure and composition of body tissue through which the sound travels.
+The scan's image is immediately visible on a video display screen that looks like a computer or television monitor.
+The image is created based on the amplitude (loudness), frequency (pitch) and time it takes for the signal to return from the area of the patient being examined to the transducer (the device used to examine the patient), as well as the type of body structure and composition of body tissue through which the sound travels.

 A small amount of gel is applied to the skin to allow the sound waves to travel back and forth from the transducer.